 1. Treatment alternatives

-Some units also disinfect the fluid with chlorine or ultraviolet light, an advantage if you live near water, where you may face tighter environmental standards on what your system releases.
-An aerobic unit can serve as a substitute for a septic tank—or work in concert with one.
+Some units also disinfect the fluid with chlorine or ultraviolet light.
+That's an advantage if you live near water, where you may face tighter environmental standards on what your system releases.
+An aerobic unit can serve as a substitute for a septic tank or work in concert with one.

 A sand filter ($5,000 to $13,000) works in conjunction with your tank or aerobic treatment unit.
 The filter consists of a large buried or above-ground box filled with sand.
-A pump tank releases the partially clarified water to the top of the sand in measured doses.
-Water then trickles through the sand before going out into the drainfield.
+A pump tank releases the partially clarified water in measured doses to the top of the sand.
+Water then trickles through the sand before moving into the drainfield.

-A bottomless sand filter takes things a step farther: It doubles as a drainfield alternative by allowing the fluids to pass into the ground underneath.
+A bottomless sand filter goes a step further: It doubles as a drainfield alternative by allowing the fluids to pass into the ground underneath.

 2. Drainfield alternatives

-The other main category of alternative treatment systems—which also can be used in conjunction with or instead of standard equipment, depending on your situation—focuses on the drainfield end of the process.
+The other main category of alternative treatment systems can also be used in conjunction with or instead of standard equipment, depending on your situation.
+It focuses on the drainfield end of the process.
 These systems help water disperse safely even where soil conditions aren’t great or where there isn’t enough open space for a standard drainfield.